funbox/pipeline-heavy-job-plugin/README.md

 ## Rationale

 Typical Jenkins setup consists of the main server with several worker nodes.
 Each node has several slots.
 By default one build occupies one slot.
-If the quantity of builds is larger than the quantity of slots some of the builds wait in the queue.
+Some builds will wait in a queue if there are no more free slots available.

 Each node has a limited amount of resources like CPU, RAM, or network.
 Different builds require different amount of these resources but each build occupies only